 Reference a recent accomplishment or event from social media

 A quick and easy way to personalize your link-building outreach is to reference something recent by either the editor or the company.
-Referencing something recent shows that you did some type of research before sending the outreach email.
+Referencing something recent helps create authority before sending the outreach email.
 You can brainstorm specific points to mention by reading the company blog for announcements, following content managers on LinkedIn or subscribing to Google Alerts for the company name.